 The more professional friends you make, the wider your network becomes which can lead to more jobs, internships and opportunities.

 We know that you have a lot of questions about your future career path, you are not alone.
 UB alumni have been in the same situation and they know how you feel.

 Fun Fact: Connecting to UB alumni is one of the easiest and quickest ways to build your connections.

-Find your people, hopefully leading to your the next big step.
+Find UB alumni, hopefully leading to your next big step.